 The second section is present only if first derivatives or frequencies were requested, and the final section is present only if frequencies were requested.
 In the latter case, the Hessian is given in lower triangular form: αij, i=1 to N, j=1 to i.
 The dipole moment, polarizability, and dipole derivatives can be zero if none are available.

-The Fortran unformatted file should also contain two-electron integrals.
+The unformatted matrix element file should also contain two-electron integrals.
 This option implies SCF=Conventional.

 This option can be used to alter the content of the external text input file that Gaussian 16 automatically generates for the external script.
 When the data transfer between Gaussian 16 and the external script is handled using one of the options above (e.g. IOFchk), the default external text input file is not needed.
 With this option, a section (delimited by the usual blank lines) will be read from the Gaussian 16 input file.
 The text in this section will be placed in the external text input file instead of the usual content of such file.
 This provides additional flexibility to provide extra instructions to the external script.